mrhn/Centerplan/worklog.md

 - Account balance will be a large performance hit on a large scale, therefor it's only accessible by default on showing a single account.
 Can be enabled through query params.
 The solution is laravel approach, could be performed with raw sql, but as a simple mvp the laravel solution performs two queries instead of one.
 - Account balance query param is quite flakey due to just parsing it to a bool :)
 - The handler is very janky but works, overwriting the default model not found and adding a status column as the jsend spec.
+- When adding gates/policies it was only necessary on transactions update actions, due to global scopes controlling everything else.
+The end goal is to secure you can't access relationships you should not.

 ##### Github issues
 - [Model migration issue](https://github.com/mrhn/Centerplan/issues/1)